TYPO3-Headless/headless/Documentation/Developer/Index.rst

 Internal Extbase plugins
 ========================

-To integrate a custom frontend plugin which return its data inside the JSON object, we have to do the following:
+To integrate a custom frontend plugin which returns its data inside the JSON object, we have to do the following:

 Follow the standard proceeding to `register and configure extbase plugins <https://docs.typo3.org/m/typo3/book-extbasefluid/master/en-us/4-FirstExtension/7-configuring-the-plugin.html>`__: